Llandudno (West Shore) Beach Photos

 Textures of Stone and Sand Along the Llandudno Shoreline

 Looking out towards Great Orme, the pebbly beach and the distant quarry summit form a composition of muted greys and cool blues.
 Simple, yet deeply satisfying.
 Later, at sunset, the stony shoreline near the coastal path came alive with long shadows stretching across rippled sand.
-These are the kinds of moments 35mm film excels at—the gentle transitions, the understated tones that digital often misses.
+These are the moments 35mm film captures best (e.g., the subtle shifts in light and soft tones that digital often misses).

 Wind, Sand, and Light on the Welsh Coast